-The grazing pastures around Tarifa are an excellent staging area for migrating Western Yellow Wagtail.
-The Iberian subspecies (iberiae) is by far the most common here.
+The grazing pastures around Tarifa are an excellent area for Crested Lark.

 The tiny Zitting Cisticola (sometimes known as Fan-tailed Warbler), is often heard before it is seen, its "zit" call filling the air as the bird takes flight.